2018 COED Softball Rules

 We are now sorting our rankings and seeding our tournaments by Wins, Loses and then RUNS AGAINST (not runs for).
 This was done to prevent teams from running up the score to gain an advantage.
 This is a rec league!

-The top ten teams at the end of the regular season standings will move on to the championship tournament.
+All teams at the end of the regular season standings will move on to the championship tournament.
 Championship tournament will be single elimination tournament.
-The bottom two teams will play in a best of 3 series.

 We will be adding a separate base for the runner to tag at home.
 There will also be a line marked half-way down the baseline as a “point of no return”.
 If the runner is caught beyond the point of no return and the catcher tags home plate with the ball, the runner is automatically out.
 This is a forced out once the runner passes that line.
 Having a separate base for the runner to tag versus the catcher to tag avoids collisions.
 This is a rec league!

 Base coaches and catchers will act as umpires.
 The first base coach is generally responsible for plays at first and home, and the third base coach for plays at third and second, unless the other base coach has a better view of the play.
 Catchers are responsible for fair & foul calls unless they defer to the other two umps.

 NO ONE ELSE BUT THE BASE COACHES AND CATCHERS SHOULD BE MAKING CALLS.
 Any disputes that arise must be settled, as they occur, not the day after, by the team captains in a fair manner.